marshallpodgurski/iowaliquorsales/liquorsalesSQL.md

 ```
 ## 4. What type of alcohol(whiskey, gin, vodka, etc...) was most popular

-The attribute "category" uses a numeric code to log what type of alcohol the liquor.
+The column "category" uses a numeric code to log what type of alcohol the liquor is.
 Numbers that begin with 101 are Whiskey, 102 are
 Tequila/Mezcal, 103 are Vodka, etc.

 I wrote two queries that add a new column called **alcohol_type** and translates the category numeric code into a string value (whiskey, vodka, etc)